Eshku/Indirect/README.md

 In the example above, `ApplyVelocity` first retrieves the component Type IDs it needs using `componentManager.getTypeIDs()`.
 It then uses these IDs to define a **reactive query** that will only yield entities whose `Velocity` component has changed.

-The `update` method iterates through chunks, and for each entity, it performs a cheap `hasChanged()` check before proceeding.
-If the check passes, it performs the calculation and marks the `Position` component as "dirty," allowing other systems to react to the change.
+The `update` method iterates through chunks, and for each entity, it performs `hasChanged()` check before proceeding.
+If the check passes, it performs calculation and marks the `Position` component as "dirty," allowing other systems to react to the change.

 ### Working with Enums and Bitmasks